smartdevicelink/sdl_requirements/detailed_docs/vehicle_info/Unsubscribe_from_VehicleData.md

 2.1.a Request is invalid

-2.1.b SDL responds INVALID_DATA, success:false to mobile application and doesn't unsubscribe from Vehicle Data change notifications
+2.1.b SDL responds INVALID_DATA, success:false to mobile application and doesn't unsubscribe from VehicleData change notifications

 **Exception 2**

 3.1.a Request is not allowed by Policies

-3.1.b SDL responds DISALLOWED, success:false to mobile app and doesn't unsubscribe from Vehicle Data change notifications
+3.1.b SDL responds DISALLOWED, success:false to mobile app and doesn't unsubscribe from VehicleData change notifications

 **Exception 3**

 5.1.a HMI did not respond during default timeout

-5.1.b SDL responds GENERIC_ERROR, success:false to mobile application and does not unsubscribe from Vehicle Data changes notifications
+5.1.b SDL responds GENERIC_ERROR, success:false to mobile application and does not unsubscribe from VehicleData changes notifications

 **Exception 4**

 5.2.a HMI responds with UNSUPPORTED_RESOURCE

-5.2.b SDL transfer UNSUPPORTED_RESOURCE, success:false to mobile application and does not unsubscribe from Vehicle Data changes notifications
+5.2.b SDL transfer UNSUPPORTED_RESOURCE, success:false to mobile application and does not unsubscribe from VehicleData changes notifications

-## Use Case 2: Mobile application is already unsubscribed from Vehicle Data
+## Use Case 2: Mobile application is already unsubscribed from VehicleData

 **Main Flow:**